OmarElkeshen38/Ecommere-React-App/README.md

 I finished creating the HomePage.

+Today, I Created the AllCategories, AllBrands, and AllProducts pages.

-You can see it now and I'm working on the rest of the project
+I'm working on the rest of the project.